Aloysius Stepinac: Death and canonisation controversies

-In 1953, two American specialists, Dr. John H. Lawrence and Dr. John Ruzic, flew to Yugoslavia and diagnosed Stepinac with polycythemia, a disease marked by an increase in red blood cells.
+In 1953, two American medical specialists, Dr. John H. Lawrence and Dr. John Ruzic, flew to Yugoslavia and diagnosed Stepinac with polycythemia, a disease marked by an increase in red blood cells.
 Stepinac was also treated for the disease by internationally known German hematologist, Dr. Ludwig Heilmeyer.
 On 10 February 1960 at the age of 61, Stepinac died of a thrombosis.
-Pope John XXIII held a requiem mass for him soon after at St Peter's Basilica.
-He was buried in Zagreb during a service in which the protocols appropriate to his senior clerical status were, with Tito's permission, fully observed.
-Cardinal Franz König was among those who attended the funeral.
-Yugoslav government relations with the Vatican improved after Stepinac's death, and developed further after the Second Vatican Council of 1962–65.
+The government, which had never acknowledged his status as a cardinal, first planned a small funeral service and burial in Krasic, his native village which few were allowed to visit, but then allowed a large-scale public funeral, a reversal seen as an attempt to improve relations with the Vatican.
+He was buried in the Zagreb Cathedral following a service in which the protocols appropriate to his senior clerical status were, with Tito's permission, fully observed.
+Archbishop Franjo Seper, who became archbishop of Zagreb upon Stepinac's death, presided in place of Cardinal Franz König, Archbishop of Vienna, who was scheduled to preside, but was injured in a traffic accident en route and had to be hospitalized.
+Pope John XXIII participated in a requiem mass for Stepinac on 17 February in St Peter's Basilica.
+The Yugoslav government's relations with the Vatican improved after Stepinac's death, and developed further after the Second Vatican Council of 1962–65.
 Diplomatic relations were restored in 1966.

-Notwithstanding that Stepinac died peacefully at home, he quickly became a martyr in the view of his supporters and many other Catholics.
-In 1998, traces of arsenic were detected in Stepinac's bones, leading many to believe he had been poisoned by his captors.Johnston, Bruce: Pope to beatify archbishop murdered by Tito, The Daily Telegraph, 15 May 1998 But administration of arsenic along with bloodletting was a standard treatment for polycythemia in the early 1950s.
+Though Stepinac died peacefully at home, he was viewed as a martyr by his supporters and many other Catholics.
+In 1998, traces of arsenic were detected in Stepinac's bones, leading many to believe he had been poisoned by his captors.
+But the administration of arsenic along with bloodletting was a standard treatment for polycythemia in the early 1950s.

 Meštrović did not return to Yugoslavia until 1959 and upon his return met again with Stepinac, who was then under house arrest.
-Meštrović went on to sculpt a bust of Stepinac after his death which reads: "Archbishop Stepinac was not a man of idle words, but rather, he actively helped every person─when he was able, and to the extent he was able.
+Meštrović sculpted a bust of Stepinac after his death with an inscription that reads: "Archbishop Stepinac was not a man of idle words, but rather, he actively helped every person─when he was able, and to the extent he was able.
 He made no distinctions as to whether a man in need was a Croat or a Serb, whether he was a Catholic or an Orthodox, whether he was Christian or non-Christian.
 All the attacks upon him be they the product of misinformation, or the product of a clouded mind, cannot change this fact."